distillpub/post--activation-atlas/README.md

 spread operator in object literals

-format numbers in toolip

 add hover state for notebooklink

-detal.html and link to it somewhere
+app.html and link to it somewhere

-restore "no pan/zoom" options on atlas

 cache assets